Director of Studies: Dr Russell Roberts, Reader in Photography

 Luke Thomas – Title: The ‘New Music Industry’ in Smaller-Language Cultures: An Investigation into Media and Broadcasting Policies in Wales and Beyond.

-Director of Studies: Dr Paul Carr
+Director of Studies: Professor Paul Carr

-Supervisors: Dr Rob Smith, Dr Ruth McElroy
+Supervisors: Dr Rob Smith, Professor Ruth McElroy

 This research will compare current circumstances in the Welsh popular music industry with those in other small nations, focusing largely on the tension between commercial success and the compromise of perceived cultural identity.
 In their 1984 study, Wallis and Malm looked at the changing music industry in twelve small nations, Wales among them, and investigated the balance between a ‘universal westernised pop’ and the ‘common soul’ of a country.
 This seminal study will be revisited in the context of a changed music industry, changed official protections of the various languages at issue, and a wider-reaching, mainstream, worldwide popular music culture, within which this is all happening.
 The research will offer an opportunity to look at ways of improving the economic stability of the Welsh popular music industry, while exploring the underlying threat to Welsh national identity, which for many, currently hinges on the language.